aman199/Document-Similarity/Readme.txt

 # This contains the program to find the similarity between documents
- using Shingling, LSH and Jaccard Similarity.
+ using Shingling, Jaccard Similarity and LSH.